Ruby valley trek

 How much does Ruby valley trek cost?

 Hike to ruby valley combine with Pangsang Pass La pass trek is available now on USD 850 is standard trek price on double occupancy basis.
-In this price, we offer you Tourist Standard accommodation in Thamel, Kathmandu and of course the trip price will vary according to group size.
+At this price, we offer you Tourist Standard accommodation in Thamel, Kathmandu, and of course, the trip price will vary according to group size.

 For the deluxe and luxury trekking tour plan, we add 3-star category hotel deluxe air-conditioned room in Kathmandu (BB PLAN) and fully tented camping accommodation along the routes.
 AND WE ARE OPEN TO CUSTOMIZE YOUR TOUR AND PACKAGES PRICE AS PER YOUR REQUIREMENTS.
 International tour leaders are highly encouraged to get discount and attractive complimentary.

 New Ruby valley trek cost includes